Stephanie Parker Palmer

 About Stephanie

-Stephanie’s representative transactions include the representation of:
+Stephanie’s transactions include representing:

 • Autolus Therapeutics in its 2024 strategic collaboration with BioNTech, which included a license for certain binders and options for BioNTech to access a suite of Autolus target binders and cell programming technologies to support BioNTech’s development of in vivo cell therapy and antibody-drug conjugate candidates, as well as options to co-commercialize Autolus’ AUTO1/22 and AUTO6NG programs, with an upfront payment of $50 million and $200 million in additional equity (plus option, milestone and royalty payments)